 San Giacomo di Rialto is a church in the district of San Polo, Venice.
 It is one of the few surviving examples of Gothic architecture in Venice.

-In 1503, it survived a fire which destroyed the rest of the area, and was restored from 1601 by order of Doge Marino Grimani.
+In 1503, it survived a fire that destroyed the rest of the area, and it was restored in 1601 by order of Doge Marino Grimani.

 The church is open daily except Sundays from 9:00 am to 5:00 pm.